rankmyapp/keywords-extractor/README.md

 ```

-For extra information you can check a more complete usage at the `demo.js` file placed in this repo.
+For extra information you can check a more complete usage at the `demo.js` on this repo.